Implicit Bias and Invariance: How Hopfield Networks Efficiently Learn Graph Orbits: Storing isomorphism classes of graphs

 Lemma~\ref{lem:gii-strict-mem-ex} shows that a parameter exists which strictly memorizes $\cC_{v,k}$ with norm only $O(\sqrt{v})$ rather than $\Theta(v^2)$.
-The construction in ~\ref{lem:gii-strict-mem-ex} also does not memorize all $m$-sparse binary vectors.
-For example and fixing some $j \in [n]$, suppose $\vx$ is such that $\| \vx \|_0 = m \leq 2(v-2) $ and for all $l \in \text{supp}(\vx)$ we have $ l \sim j$.
-Then $\vu_j(\vx)^T \vtheta = - 5m/k$ and as a result $\vx$ is not strictly memorized.
+The construction in Lemma~\ref{lem:gii-strict-mem-ex} also does not memorize all $m$-sparse binary vectors.
+For example, fixing some $j \in [n]$, suppose $\vx$ is such that $\| \vx \|_0 = m \leq 2(v-2) $ and for all $l \in \text{supp}(\vx)$ we have $ l \sim j$.
+Then $\vu_j(\vx)^T \vomega = - 10m/k$ and as a result $\vx$ is not strictly memorized.
 We speculate that perhaps a correlation between the size of the norm and the number of spurious memories exists, but we leave a proper investigation to future work.

-Before proceeding we pause to reflect on the implications of our results with respect to~\cite[Conjecture 1]{hillar2021hidden}.
-Together, Theorem~\ref{lem:gen-svm-bounds}, Lemma~\ref{lemma:express-inv-param} and Lemma~\ref{lem:gii-strict-mem-ex} imply that $k$-cliques on $v$ vertices can be strictly memorized with high probability as long as $N = \tilde{\Omega}(v^3 k^2)$.
-If $k = \alpha v$, where $\alpha \in (0,1)$ is a constant and we assume $\alpha v$ is an integer, then using Stirling's approximation the critical ratio satisfies $\tilde{O}(v^5)/\binom{v}{\alpha v} = \tilde{O} \left(2^{-v H(\alpha)} v^{5.5} \right)$ where here $H$ denotes the binary entropy function.
+Before proceeding we pause to reflect on the implications of our results with respect to~\citep[Conjecture 1]{hillar2021hidden}.
+Under a linear density regime $k = c v$ where $c \in (0,1)$ is a constant, then together Theorem~\ref{lem:gen-svm-bounds}, Lemma~\ref{lemma:express-inv-param} and Lemma~\ref{lem:gii-strict-mem-ex} imply that $k$-cliques on $v$ vertices can be strictly memorized with high probability as long as $N = \tilde{\Omega}(v^5)$.
+For simplicity assuming $c v$ is an integer, then using Stirling's approximation the critical ratio satisfies $\tilde{O}(v^5)/\binom{v}{c v} = \tilde{O} \left(2^{-v H(c)} v^{5.5} \right)$, where here at the risk of confusion we use $H$ to denote the binary entropy function.
 Clearly the critical ratio decays to zero at a rate which as $v \to \infty$ is dominated by the exponential term.

 Our experiments and results thus far suggest that memorization of a graph isomorphism class occurs when the training sample is sufficiently large that the optimizer is forced to return a solution lying close to the invariant set $\Psi(\Phi_n) \subset F(\R^3)$.
 The following lemma establishes that the HSVM solution on the full isomorphism class, which as $N \rightarrow \infty$ is equivalent to the training sample with probability one, must be graph isomorphism invariant.